ironeternal/ironeternal.github.io/warband.md

 ### Exploration

 Each room in the dungeon is represented by a playing card, each turn the party as a whole may interact with something in the room, move to another room, do combat, or open a door revealing a new room.
 Every turn there is a 1 in 6 chance that a wandering monster will stumble into a room that the party has revealed.

-New rooms have a 1 in 4 chance to contain a monster.
-The monster is only revealed when the door is opened.
-Once the party has explored 20 rooms the dragons lair will be revealed.
+New rooms have:
+- 1 in 4 chance of having a monster inside them
+- 1 in 6 chance of having treasure inside of them
+- 1 in 8 chance of having a magical item inside of them

+The contents of a room are not revealed until the room is entered or the room is scryed.
+At the beginning of the adventure you have 0 treasure.
+New treasure is aquired by by clearing the room of all monsters.
+There is only ever 1 dragon.
 Killing the dragon wins the game.
-If you fail to kill the dragon in 50 turns the princess is eaten and you lose the game.

-There is a 1 in 8 chance that a room contains a trap.
-There is a 1 in 12 chance that a room contains a magical item, the dragons lair always contains a magical item.
+When rolling on the monster and magical item table, roll 1d6 and add your total treasure to determine the result.

 ## Combat